rpsffx/zess/packages/router/README.md

 - `to`: The destination path, can include query strings
 - `relative`: Optional flag to navigate to the relative path.
 Defaults to `true`
 - `replace`: Optional flag to replace the current history entry instead of pushing a new one
+- `noScroll`: Optional flag to prevent scrolling to top when navigating
 - `style`: Optional CSS styles
 - `class`: Optional CSS class name
 - `activeClass`: Optional CSS class name to apply when the link is active